danhui/vimrc/README.md

     $ echo "runtime vimrc" > .vimrc
     $ vim +q

-A brief explaination of the instructions:
+What these commands do:
 1. Switch to the home directory
-2. Install from github
+2. Clone from github
-3. Create .vimrc
+3. Create a .vimrc and just point it towards vimrc
-4. Run vim once to install all plugins and then quit
+4. Run vim once to setup the plugin manager and plugins and then quit